 The Images section contains options controlling the rendering of images and image filters.

 - Filter - Open a list of image color component depth options, used when applying image filters while rendering a document.
 In VectorStyler, image filters are applied to the rendered layer during the rendering process.
-Selecting a higher color depth for filtered images may result in more precise filter outputs, but may impact performance negatively.
+Selecting a higher color depth for filtered images may result in more precise filter outputs, but may impact rendering performance negatively.

-- Cache Size - Edit the size limit of cached images (in mega-pixels) used while rendering objects.
+- Cache Size - Select the size limit of cached images (in mega-pixels) used while rendering objects.
 In VectorStyler, objects or group of objects (including layers) having the Image Render option selected are rendered as images.
 These images can be cached, improving the rendering of complex layers and objects.

-- Filter Precision - Edit the precision used when applying filters to large images while displaying on screen.
+- Filter Precision - Select the precision used when applying filters to large images while displaying on screen.
 Some image filters can be slow to render at full resolution.
-When rendering on screen while editing, he precision of these filters may not be as important as the performance of refreshing the screen.
+When rendering on screen while editing, the precision of these filters may not be as important as the performance of refreshing the screen.
 Set this value to 100% for full on screen precision, and 10% for the lowest precision.

-- Cached Complexity - Edit the complexity level of filters for which object or layer images fill be cached.
+- Cached Complexity - Select the complexity level of filters for which object or layer images fill be cached.
 Caching object and layer images for complex filters may improve rendering performance while interacting with the document.

 - Allow Caching - Enable or disable caching of object or layer images, while rendering the document on display.